MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/how-to-print-remittance-advice.md

 ## <a name="to-print-remittance-advice"></a>To print remittance advice

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journals**, and then choose the related link.
-2. In the **Payment Journal** window, select the payment for which remittance advice must be printed.
+2. On the **Payment Journal** page, select the payment for which remittance advice must be printed.
 3. Choose the **Print Remittance Advice** action.
 4. In the **Remittance Advice - Journal** batch job, on the **Gen. Journal Line** FastTab, and select the appropriate filters.